karavel-io/dex-operator/README.md

 # Dex Operator

+> :warning: **THIS SOFTWARE IS ALPHA** Do not use in production, expect bugs and other issues.
+> On the other hand, you are very much encouraged to try it in test environments, and report any bug or DX issues to the
+> [issue tracker](https://github.com/karavel-io/dex-operator/issues) if you want to help us improve the project!

 A [Kubernetes Operator] for [Dex].
 It can deploy and manage Dex instances as well as declaratively configure client applications.